Fietsen tot 60% kortingWij volgen dagelijks ruim 40.000 fietsen om de beste prijzen te vinden

 Aventon has been making ebikes since 2018, but well-priced Current is their first full-suspension, mid-drive eMTB

-Easy conversion from Class 1 to Class 3
+Easy conversion from Class 1 to Class 3 speed

-Maven Base brakes are awesome with a lighter lever feel
+Maven Base brakes with lighter lever feel

-S1000 T-type derailleur works very well
+S1000 T-type rear derailleur works well

-General lack of traction, especially under braking
+Lack of traction especially under braking

-Walk mode does not handle stairs well
+Walk mode doesn't handle stairs well

-170mm seatpost too short for XL
+Seatpost too short (170mm) for XL sizes

 apr 2026 · Joshua Hutchens